TheZoraiz/ascii-image-converter/README.md

 Note: Don't immediately append another flag with -s

-Saves the ascii as a PNG image in the with the name `<image-name>-ascii-art.png` in the directory path passed to the flag.
+Saves the ascii as a PNG image with the name `<image-name>-ascii-art.png` in the directory path passed to the flag.
 Can work with both --color and --negative flag.

 Example for current directory: